DeflatedPickle/Rawky/README.md

 ##### Userlist
 A list is also supplied to show all users currently connected to the server
 ##### Scoreboard
+Keeps track of a few stats of users connected to a server such as time since joined and pixels placed
 #### File support
 ##### Rawr
 - Rawky JSON (`.rawr`)